Thyroid hormones are critical regulators of the body’s metabolism, energy expenditure, and fat storage.

 Thyroid hormone deficiency, or hypothyroidism, often presents with subtle yet impactful symptoms that can significantly affect daily life.

-Among these, weight gain is one of the most noticeable and frustrating challenges for many patients.
+Among these, hypothyroidism and weight gain is one of the most noticeable and frustrating challenges for many patients.
 Recognizing the signs early is crucial for timely intervention.

 Identifying the Signs: